ccrma/webchuck/docs/classes/Chuck.md

 ▸ **runFile**(`filename`): [`DeferredPromise`](DeferredPromise.md)<`unknown`\>

-Run a ChucK file that is already in the WebChucK virtual file system Note that the file must already have been loaded via preloadedFiles[], createFile(), or loadFile()
+Run a ChucK file that is already in the WebChucK virtual file system.
+Note that the file must already have been loaded via preloadedFiles[], createFile(), or loadFile()

 #### Parameters